ghoomfrog/silili/README.md

 *kiwi kama wan.* — The bird is coming out of the water.

-*ana lipi kumu kiwi.* — I'm sleeping with the bird.
+*kiwi kumu ana.* — The bird is with me.

 Prepositions don't require nouns before or after them.